-• Tap a Band button to change bands or a Mode button to change modes.
-Each band has a memory for the frequency last used on that band.
+- Tap a Band button to change bands or a Mode button to change modes.
+Each band has a memory for the frequency last used on that band. - Band buttons can be disabled (SETTINGS->Band Filter)

 7: Radio Connection and VFO